Nwe Darli Tun: Brand ambassadorships

 She was appointed as brand ambassador for Fair & Lovely from 2012 to 2013.

 Political activities

 Following the 2021 Myanmar coup d'état, Nwe Darli Tun was active in the anti-coup movement both in person at rallies and through social media.
 Denouncing the military coup, she has taken part in protests since February.
 She joined the "We Want Justice" three-finger salute movement.
-The movement was launched on social media, and many celebrities have joined the movement.
+The movement was launched on social media, and many celebrities joined the movement.

 On 4 April 2021, warrants for her arrest were issued under section 505 (a) of the penal code by the State Administration Council for speaking out against the military coup.
 Along with several other celebrities, she was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.